pl3onasm/Imperative-programming/IP-Finals/2015/problem2.md

 From the calculation above, we conclude that the fragment's time complexity is in $\mathcal{O}(N^2)$.

 Another, more intuitive way to reach the same conclusion is to note that the outer loop is executed $N$ times, whereas the inner loop is executed $\color{orchid}{\text{at most}}$  $N$ times, so that the nested loop's complexity becomes quadratic in $N$.
 However, these types of arguments do not always yield the tightest bound, and so it is better to stick to the more formal approach whenever possible.
-A telling example is ex5 from 2013, where you would expect from an intuitive argument that the complexity is in $\mathcal{O}(N \log(N))$, which is not wrong, but not tight either, as the tight bound is in $\mathcal{O}(N)$.
+A case in point is ex5 from 2013, where you would expect from an intuitive argument that the complexity is in $\mathcal{O}(N \log(N))$, which is not wrong, but not tight either, as the tight bound is in $\mathcal{O}(N)$.

 ## Ex3: $\color{rosybrown}{{\mathcal{O}(\log(N))}}$